 Jumping Frost

 Liquid water is easily electrically charged, due to its polar nature.
 That’s why rubbing a comb is enough to deflect a stream of water.
-Ice is harder to charge, but Keep reading
+Ice is harder to charge, but it can happen, especially when there are temperature gradients across the ice.

 Taylor Columns